12 Famous Philanthropists

 You probably know Michael Jordan as one of the most talented NBA players of all time, but he has transcended that role to become one of the most influential celebrity philanthropists in the nation.
 Since becoming a majority owner of the Charlotte Hornets, Jordan has helped the team give away more than $3 million to a number of causes, including those related to the military, education and feeding the hungry.

-As a personal philanthropist, he’s made multimillion-dollar donations to Friends of the Children, donated $2 million to Hurricane Florence relief efforts and has served as Make-A-Wish’s Chief Wish Ambassador since 2008.
+As a personal philanthropist, he’s made multimillion-dollar donations to Friends of the Children, donated $2 million to Hurricane Florence relief efforts and has served as Make-A-Wish’s Chief Wish Ambassador since 2008, and donated $10 million to open two new medical clinics in his hometown.
 Jordan has shown that he understands lifelong growth is possible and continues to grow by contributing outside himself to make a big difference in the lives of others.

 When you think of wildly successful authors, J.K.
 Rowling always comes to mind.
 The Harry Potter writer has captivated people all over the world with her spellbinding characters and magical world-building.
 She also comes to mind as one of the world’s high-impact famous philanthropists.
 From books, movies, theme parks and merchandise sales, Rowling quickly rose to billionaire status.